 Copies of most military and medical records on file can be made available upon request.
 Information or copies of documents may be released from Official Military Personnel Files within the provisions of the law.
-The Freedom of Information Act (FOIA) and the Privacy Act provide balance between the right of the public to obtain information from military service records, and the right of the former military service member to protect his/her privacy.
-Please review these items for additional information.
+The Freedom of Information Act (FOIA) and the Privacy Act provide balance between the right of the public to obtain information from military service records, and the right of the former military service member to protect their privacy.
 In all cases, you must sufficiently identify the person whose record is requested, so that the records can be located with reasonable effort.

 Veterans and next-of-kin of deceased veterans have the same rights to full access to the record.
 Next-of-kin are the unremarried widow or widower, son or daughter, father or mother, brother or sister of the deceased veteran.